How to Write a Song: A Complete Guide for Any Skill Level

 Rap is rhythm before everything.
 The best rappers don't start with words.
 They tap out a cadence, fill it with nonsense syllables, then swap in real lyrics once the rhythm feels right.
 Internal rhyme matters more than end rhyme.
 "I stack my words and pack them tight, every track I write hits right" — four rhymes in two lines, none at the end.
 That's the craft.
 You can feel when someone's done this work and when they haven't.

 Country thrives on storytelling, which sounds obvious until you realize how few genres actually require it.
 The best country songs are basically short films — grounded in a specific place, told in language so conversational it sounds overheard.
 What separates great from good is, nine times out of ten, the turn: a line in the bridge or final chorus that reframes everything before it.
-(This is also, incidentally, the genre that did best in our 123K-song dataset.
-Country tracks averaged nearly double the plays of the overall average, and country pop had a 95% like rate.
+(This was also the genre that did best in our 123K-song dataset — country pop had a 95% like rate.
 I suspect it's because storytelling demands specificity, and specificity is what makes songs stick.)

 Love songs come down to scope.
 Pick one moment, not the whole relationship.
 "You're my everything" evaporates on contact.
 "You squeeze my hand three times in the dark" is something only you would know, and that's exactly what makes it work.